 In the next step, the applicant has to fill in the information requested.
 This will include the name of the business entity, entity type and PAN information.

 In the next step, the applicant must include information such as Email Id and Mobile number.
 All future communications would be received through the email id and the mobile number.

 Generate Temporary Reference Number (TRN)-

-Once all the information is inputted by the applicant an OTP (One Time Password) will be generated, and a TRN also would receive by the applicant.
+Once all the information is put in by the applicant, an OTP (One Time Password) will be generated, and a TRN also would receive by the applicant.
 This TRN is known as the temporary reference number.

 Input Details of Captcha-

-In the next step, the applicant would be required to input details of the TRN and the Captcha image, which is shown.
+In the next step, the applicant would be required to input details of the TRN and the Captcha image, which is displayed.
 After this the applicant has to click on proceed.

 GST Registration Page-